The Perfect American: Act 1

 A few years earlier, in his studio office in Burbank, he recalls his successes with his brother Roy: "From Japan to Mongolia, Nepal, Portugal, Greenland, Peru, billions of people know who Walt Disney is.
 But we must do better, we must do more ... ".
 Both men are preparing plans for Disneyland and deplore the ugly presence of modernity.
 Walt compares himself to Thomas Edison and Henry Ford.
-He boasts of being the man through whom Ronald Reagan will become president and believes he will become more famous as Santa Claus, Moses, Zeus and Jesus.
-Dantine confronts Walt of being unfairly fired.
+He boasts of being the man through whom Ronald Reagan will become president and believes he will become more famous than Santa Claus, Moses, Zeus and Jesus.
+Dantine confronts Walt about being unfairly fired.